LuiseFreese/workshop/lab-1-extract-data-from-file.md

 ```

 If you want to take a shortcut, you can copy the yaml-code [with AI Builder](solution/InputForm.yaml) or an alternative that will generate the same format with mock data [without the AI Builder](solution/InputFormWithoutPrompt.yaml).

+For an even more detailed explanation of how to build the canvas app, please see the [runthrough](runthrough-demo1.md)